jewelsofthought/neshama/site/posts/parashot/Bereishit.md

 n1:26] <b>נַֽעֲשֶׂ֥ה אָדָ֛ם</b> &mdash; <i>Let us make Man.</i> Man was created with great deliberation and wisdom, and was brought into being with the deepest involvement of Divine Providence and wisdom (_Arbabenel_).

-When Moses came to this verse, (_let_ **us** _make_), which is in the plural and implies ח”ו that there is more than one Creator, he said: "Sovereign of the Universe!
+When Moses came to this verse, (_let_ **us** _make_), which is in the plural and implies ח"ו that there is more than one Creator, he said: "Sovereign of the Universe!
 Why do you thus furnish a pretext for hetetics to maintain that there is a plurality of divinities?"

 "Write!"
 G-d replied.
 "Whoever wishes to err will err..."
 The implication of this response is that **one who sincerely seeks the truth will see it; one who looks for an excuse to blaspheme will find it**.